Shari Lapena

 Shari Lapena (born 1960) is a Canadian novelist.
 She is best known for her 2016 thriller novel The Couple Next Door, which was a bestseller both in Canada and internationally.

 Lapena, a lawyer and English teacher before beginning her writing career, published her debut novel Things Go Flying in 2008.
-That novel was a shortlisted Sunburst Award finalist in 2009.
-Her second novel, Happiness Economics, was a shortlisted Stephen Leacock Award finalist in 2012.
+That novel was shortlisted for the Sunburst Award in 2009.
+Her second novel, Happiness Economics, was a Stephen Leacock Award finalist in 2012.

-Her fourth novel, A Stranger in the House, was published in 2017.